-The pump must not be allowed to operate dry for more than 1 minute.
+The pump must not be allowed to run dry for more than 1 minute.
 Dry running causes a build-up of energy in the pump, which can damage the shaft, impeller, and mechanical seal.

-- Make sure that the volume flow does not fall below the minimum value $\mathbf{Q}{\min}.$
+- Make sure that the volume flow does not fall below the minimum value $\mathsf{Q}{\min}$

-Approximate calculation of Q{min}:
+Approximate calculation of Qmin: